psmits/preserve/doc/gradient/README.md

 Density-dependent effect is considered constant over time while intercept is hierarchical across time.

-All regions affect the DD of all other regions (i.e. 4 regression coefs, one for each).
+All regions affect the DD of all other regions.
+Each province has all provinces effect it, independently.